oliviaAB/sismonr/docs/index.md

 Here we describe how to use the sismonr package.
 The code used throughout this documentation as well as the created variables saved as `.RData` objects are available [here](https://github.com/oliviaAB/sismonr/tree/master/docs/example).

+## A first note

+The sismonr package uses the programming language Julia to speed up computations for some of the functions.
+Note that the user doesn't need to have any knowledge of Julia to use sismonr, all calls to Julia are handled internally.
+When starting a new R session, the first call to any sismonr function using Julia will therefore take a few seconds longer than usual (and print a blank line), as sismonr is starting a new Julia process to run the underlying Julia commands.

 ## Abbreviations

 Here are the notations used throughout the sismonr package: